UnlyEd/next-right-now/faq.md

 ---

+## Where can I see a change log of what's changed in Next Right Now?

+We provide a [CHANGELOG](./changelog) listing our most important changes.
+They're also released in our [Community Discussion](https://github.com/UnlyEd/next-right-now/discussions/166).

+Additionally, as of December 2020, you can see [all releases](https://github.com/UnlyEd/next-right-now/releases) that are automatically created and describe changes, per preset.

+---

+## How can I subscribe to changes made to Next Right Now, to be notified in the future?

+[Subscribe to the discussion](https://github.com/UnlyEd/next-right-now/discussions/166) to be notified when new releases are made, and participate in the discussion about what has changed!

+---

 ## Can I use NRN on Windows?

 {% include windows-concerns.md %}

 [See original question](https://github.com/UnlyEd/next-right-now/issues/55)

+---

 ## I try to deploy locally, but I get "The specified scope does not exist"